TheOdinProject/curriculum/foundations/installations/text_editors.md

 <div class="lesson-content__panel" markdown="1">

   1. Familiarizing yourself with VSCode will allow you to save time and become more productive.
 By watching this [VSCode Tutorial for Beginners](https://youtu.be/ORrELERGIHs?t=103) video, you'll get an idea of all the features VSCode has to offer.
+Don't concern yourself with installing Git just yet, that will be covered in a few lessons.
 </div>

 ### Additional Resources